Seán McCool: Involvement in the GAA and death

 The GAA had a strong tradition in the Stranorlar/Ballybofey area dating back to 1916 when the team 'Ballybofey Éire Óg's' was formed in Ballybofey and then in 1917 when 'Stranorlar Sarsfield's' was formed.
 Both teams then came together to form 'Erin's Hope'.
 In 1944, Ben Griffin and Sean MacCumhaill made an offer to Mark Byrne to buy a field which was within the town boundary of Ballybofey, but at the time the owner was unwilling to sell.
 In 1946, as part of the 'Civic Week' celebrations in the Twin Towns a friendly match between Sligo and Donegal was held in Mark Byrne's field.
 As this proved to be a great success, a Park Committee was formed and the field was finally secured for the GAA.
 McCool also served as secretary of the Donegal GAA from 1946 until his death in 1949.

-McCool died suddenly on 1 May 1949, shortly after Mark Byrne's field was secured for the GAA.
+On 1 May 1949 McCool died (at the relatively young age of 48) of a perforated gastric ulcer, shortly after Mark Byrne's field was secured for the GAA.
 Soon after that it was decided that the new Park would be known as Seán MacCumhaill Park, in honour of Seán McCool.
 On Sunday, 22 April 1956, the well equipped MacCumhaill Park was officially opened by the President of the GAA, and a plaque to the memory of the late Seán MacCumhaill was unveiled at the main gate.
 The name of the club was also changed from "Erin's Hope" to "Sean MacCumhaills", a name it retains to this day.
+A fitting tribute was given at Sean McCool's graveside: "He was a true Gael, and he loved everything that an Irishman should love.
+He loved the stories, language and songs of Ireland, and above all, her games."

 The crowds attending McCool's funeral packed the streets of Stranorlar.
 After the funeral service, his tricolour draped coffin was borne through Stranorlar to the old graveyard.
 "Seán MacCumhaill was an extraordinary man" said Fr.
 Gallagher at the funeral, "he never once flinched from the ideals he had set for himself, he was an honest, God fearing Irishman."